ShreyAgarwal310/coding_LincolnEast_HannaAgarwal_2021-2022/README.md

 Open the app

 Input your wanted criteria and then click submit.
-  State, city, type are dropdowns
+  State, city, type are dropdowns,
-  Cost is a drag (top bar is min price, middle bar is max price) Required rating is the bottomost drag bar (0-5)
+  Cost is a drag (top bar is min price, middle bar is max price), Required rating is the bottomost drag bar (0-5)

 Next, click search to view attractions and decide which one is best for you!

 # Credits

 This program was written by Nixon Hanna (nhanna95) and Shrey Agarwal (ShreyAgarwal310).
-Our FBLA advisor Lori Anderson-Stowe
+Our FBLA advisor is Lori Anderson-Stowe

 # License